oindrilabhadra78/Foodified/README.md

 ```
 Basic scripts are written in python, which in turn generates

-* All the pull requests must be made only in Dev Branch
+* All the pull requests must be made only in Dev Branch.
 * You should join the gitter and slack channel to stay connected with mentors and other contributors.
+* Raise an issue before making pull requests.

 ### Languages and services used
 * HTML